UZBEKISTAN: Obstacles, pressure, bribe demands obstruct legal status applications

 An official (who did not give his name) of the section of Karakalpakstan's Justice Ministry responsible for registration of religious organisations, put the phone down on 5 December when he heard Forum 18's name.
 Subsequent calls to his and other officials' numbers went unanswered.

 An official at the reception of Fergana Regional Administration (who did not give his name), when asked why Jehovah's Witnesses local community was refused registration, on 5 December referred Forum 18 to Jamshid (he did not give his last name).
-The reception official clarified to Forum 18 that Jamshid "worked for the State Security Service (SSS) secret police in the past, and he oversees religious affairs in the region at the moment."
+The reception official told Forum 18 that Jamshid "worked for the State Security Service (SSS) secret police in the past, and he oversees religious affairs in the region at the moment."
 Jamshid's phones went unanswered the same day.

 Courts fail to back registration for Jehovah's WitnessesJehovah's Witnesses filed complaints in local and regional courts against these denials, but lost their case in every instance.
 The Supreme Court has so far dismissed six of the seven supervisory appeals Jehovah's Witnesses filed concerning these rulings.